wpilibsuite/frc-docs/source/docs/hardware/sensors/proximity-switches.rst

 Proximity switches are switches - they operate a circuit between an "open" state (in which there *is not* connectivity across the circuit) and a "closed" one (in which there *is*).
 Thus, proximity switches generate a digital signal, and accordingly, they are almost always connected to the roboRIO's :doc:`digital input <digital-inputs-hardware>` ports.

 Proximity switches can be either "normally-open," in which activating the switch closes the circuit, or "normally closed," in which activating the switch opens the circuit.
 Some switches offer *both* a NO and a NC circuit connected to the same switch.
+The digital inputs on the roboRIO have pull-up resistors that will make the input be high (1 value) when the switch is open, but when the switch closes the value goes to 0 since the input is now connected to ground.
 In practice, the effective difference between a NO and a NC switch is the behavior of the system in the case that the wiring to the switch fails, as a wiring failure will almost always result in an open circuit.
 NC switches are often "safer," in that a wiring failure causes the system to behave as if the switch were pressed - as switches are often used to prevent a mechanism from damaging itself, this mitigates the chance of damage to the mechanism in the case of a wiring fault.

 Types of proximity switches
 ---------------------------